 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-Your potential compensation depends on two things:
+Your potential compensation is based on two things:

 - The distance of your flight

-So, even if the new flight doesn’t get there on time, you may still receive some compensation.
+So, even if the alternative flight is delayed, you might still get some compensation.

-Look at the table below to understand better:
+Look at the table below for more information:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |